syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Activity.md

 ---
 layout: post
-title: Visualize graphical object using `FlowType` BPMNNode Activity | Syncfusion
+title: Visualize graphical object using BPMNNode Activity | Syncfusion
 description: BPMNNode Activity is a task that is performed in a business process and shows how to customize their appearance.
 platform: wpf
 control: SfDiagram